tkgregory/internet-essentials/browser/README.md

 `npm run start-secure`

-Open the JavaScript Console and observe that the browser has blocked the iframe document from loading because of the headers.
+Open the JavaScript Console and observe that the browser has blocked the iframe document from loading thanks to the additional headers.